tin-feather/TinFeather/posts/on-clouds-and-war-and-connecting-dots-and-silver-linings/index.rst

 Those GIS professionals were the first civilians in the Western world to know the very moment, to the minute, when a military invasion began a half a world away.
 Such is the power of metadata analysis.
-Eight people, sitting around a lunch table... and they knew!
+Eight people, sitting around a lunch table… and they knew!

 Today's surveillance capitalists have created and continue to grow empires from the behavioral surplus |--| the metadata |--| of our lives.
 Every search and